 The provider had a risk management policy in place and all identified risks had a risk management plan in place.
+The inspector viewed risk assessments and the risk register.
 The provider ensured that there was a system in place in the centre for responding to emergencies.
 There were arrangements in place for the investigation of and learning from adverse events.